kaufman-lab/build_containers/README.md

 The set of image types that are available are displayed on the right under "packages".

+There are two images types:

-Currently there is only one image type (package) called `geospatial_plus` which builds on the [rocker](https://github.com/rocker-org/rocker-versioned2) geospatial docker image.
-Our geospatial_plus image includes a few additional packages and also has configured the R user library location to avoid clashing with the user library on the host machine.
-Note that in order to use this package properly, you'll need to bind the directory `/pseudohome` to a directory on the host machine.
+-   `geospatial_plus`: Builds on the [rocker](https://github.com/rocker-org/rocker-versioned2) geospatial docker image.

+    -   includes a few additional packages (including data.table, intervalaverage and terra)

+    -   also has configured the R user library location to avoid clashing with the user library on the host machine.

+-   `geospatial_plus_ml`

+    -   additionally includes torch for R, and tensorflow for python, and the reticulate package.
+The version of tensorflow is specifically intel's version for avx512 since this is primarily intended to be run on an intel high performance compute (HPC) cluster.

 ## Using Images